When the parents of a child separate, the child will retain the surname listed on their birth certificate. This is usually the father’s surname.

 - making an application to the court to prevent the other parent from informally changing a child’s surname.

-Please do not hesitate to contact our office on (07) 4963 2000 or via the contact form below should you have any queries in this regard or for any other matter that we may be able to assist you with.
+Please do not hesitate to contact our office on (07) 4963 2000 or via our online contact form should you have any queries in this regard or for any other matter that we may be able to assist you with.